echosoar/selecto/GUIDE.md

 3. Check if actions are enabled in settings
 4. Check if match conditions are too restrictive

-#### Cannot copy to clipboard
+#### Script fails to execute

-- Check if the app has clipboard access permission
+- Ensure the script is executable or rely on the inline script runner
-- Some apps may block external clipboard access
+- Verify required dependencies or environment variables are available

 #### Performance issues